berkaycokgor/berkaycokgor.github.io/_posts/2020-04-26-dmv-Writeup.md

 Checked /tmp/ and /tmp/downloads/ directories.

 /tmp/ was 403 Forbidden and /tmp/downloads/ 404 Not Found(?)
-So downloaded mp3 file and started to investigate it.
+So downloaded mp3 file and started to analyze it.
 Found nothing interesting.
 I didn't know anything about converters or audio-video formats so I moved on things at least I know something about.

 I went back to Web Page again.